Dreams (Fleetwood Mac song): Deep Dish version

-Nicks contributed new vocals to a remake of "Dreams" by DJ and house music duo Deep Dish.
-The song appears on their second album, George Is On (2005), and was a top-20 UK Singles Chart hit and climbed to number 26 on the US Hot Dance Club Play chart.
+Nicks contributed new vocals to a remake of "Dreams" by electronic music duo Deep Dish.
+The song appears on their second album, George Is On (2005), and was a top-20 UK Singles Chart hit and climbed to number 26 on the US Dance Club Play chart.
 An edited version of the song is included on Nicks' 2007 album Crystal Visions – The Very Best of Stevie Nicks.
 In the music video, directed by Honey, model and actress Winter Ave Zoli plays as the protagonist.